 Alyssa is currently accepting private violin students.

-Edward studied violin at a private music school in the UK working through examinations with the Associated Board of the Royal Schools of Music, successfully completing all exams including the final Grade 8 at age 18.
-He decided against following further full time music study and pursued a different career choice.
-Nevertheless, he has played continually for many years in community orchestras both in the UK and Canada and is currently playing with the Calgary Civic Symphony, and is involved on a semi-professional basis with small groups for weddings and other functions.
+Studied violin at private music school in the UK with examinations through the Associated Board of the Royal Schools of Music and successfully completed exams up to the final Grade 8 at age 18.
+Decided against following further full time music study and pursued a different career choice – nevertheless, I have played continually for many years in community orchestras both in the UK and Canada – currently playing with the Calgary Civic Symphony

-Edward has taught violin to beginner students over the years, although his involvement in teaching had always been constrained by his other career responsibilities.
-Now, having retired from full-time work, he has enjoyed teaching with Studio 9 since January 2012.
-He has guided students through the Royal Conservatory of Music examinations (Grade 2 to Grade 7) and is on the Royal Conservatory Teachers Directory.
+Although I taught violin to beginner students from time to time over the years, involvement in violin teaching has always been constrained by responsibilities of full-time work.
+Now having retired from full-time work, I’ve been teaching violin for about 6 years with Studio 9, which has included working with students through Royal Conservatory examinations (Grade 1 through Grade 7).

 Edward is currently accepting students for private lessons.